Tiolu22/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds, execute and read permission
+everyone adds, executes and reads